 Contributions are peer-reviewed by an international editorial board and referees, and normally published within eight weeks of

 receiving an acceptable manuscript.
-There are no page charges and we offer a free PDF file to authors.
+There are no page charges and we offer a free pdf. file to authors.
 Circulation is world-wide and the journal is abstracted by all major services.
-SCI Impact Factor

-- Authors have access to a downloadable template guide for authors which must be used for submission of
+- Authors have access to a downloadable template for authors which must be used for submission of their article

 .
-Images can only be accepted for Colour Printing by prior arrangement to pay the costs of printing (Euros 300 per page).
+Images can only be accepted for Colour Printing by prior arrangement to pay the costs of printing (£150 per page).
 Images should only be submitted in colour

 - The title page should have: